-• All contact with the school should be through the Front Office

-• Communication is enhanced by contacting the relevant person.
-A list of 'key contacts' is provided earlier.

-• The Deputy Principals assist the Principal in leading and managing the school.
+- All contact with the school should be through the Front Office or via Compass - Communication is enhanced by contacting the relevant person.
+A list of 'key contacts' is provided on page 6 of this book. - The Deputy Principals assist the Principal in leading and managing the school.
 The Principal and Deputy Principals form the senior executive in the school.
 The Deputy Principal is responsible for the day-to-day organisation of the school and for the welfare of all students and staff.
-The Deputy Principals, along with the Principal, are responsible, for overseeing the continuous improvement in teaching and learning across the school

-• The Principal is responsible for all areas of educational leadership.
-This includes the education and welfare of all students, all educational programs, learning outcomes, the management of staff and staff welfare development, financial management of the school, the management of the school property and developing partnerships between the school and the school community

-• Head Teachers are an integral part of the school leadership team and their role is to support the Principal and Deputy Principals in leading and managing the school.
+The Deputy Principals, along with the Principal, are responsible for overseeing the continuous improvement in teaching and learning across the school. - The Principal is responsible for all areas of educational leadership.
+This includes the education and welfare of all students, all educational programs, learning outcomes, the management of staff and staff welfare development, financial management of the school, the management of the school property and developing partnerships between the school and the school community. - Head Teachers are an integral part of the school leadership team and their role is to support the Principal and Deputy Principals in leading and managing the school.
 They are accountable to the Principal for the provision of leadership in their specific curriculum area including educational programs, learning outcomes, student welfare, staff welfare, development and management, school and community partnerships and other areas as delegated by the Principal.
 Some Head Teachers have other specific responsibilities related to school administration and student welfare.
-For progress reports please contact the relevant Year Adviser

-• The Year Adviser, who works closely with the school's welfare team and classroom teachers, is often the first person a parent should approach to discuss any problems or issues about a child.
-They provide relevant information to staff at meetings

-• For serious welfare concerns, please make an appointment to see the school Counsellor.
+For progress reports please contact the relevant Year Adviser. - The Year Adviser, who works closely with the school's welfare team and classroom teachers, is often the first person a parent should approach to discuss any problems or issues about a child.
+They provide relevant information to staff at meetings. - For serious welfare concerns, please make an appointment to see the school Counsellor.
 The School Counsellor assists teachers by strengthening the school's student welfare provisions and provides counselling and psychological assessment of students with specific needs.
 Their work with teachers in the classroom is designed to improve student learning outcomes.
-Matters discussed with the counsellor are confidential between the student and the counsellor
+Matters discussed with the counsellor are confidential between the student and the counsellor.

-Student Information

-SURNAME Given Name Given Name DOB

-Address

-Name of parenticarer to con fact 1 ^{et}

-Relationship to student

-(m absiw) (mih/w) (mtulw)

-Name of parent/carer to con fact 2"

-Relationship to student

-ds/w) (mh/w) (mh/w)

-Additional contacts if parent and which they be introducted in the county of an energies, the sherin order is colled for a

-studille servere als hes a be exploration d of the actual.
-Please arease had ato have danisati all'itana propie har adhepres is la employ on the

-d of the solical.
-Please origins first pro-hand energiney celath

-Matte stress at loss a to adjuste Relationship to student

-Matte stress at loss a to adjuste shi'w) (mh/w)

-Name of contact 1 11 /statement Relationship to student

-Matte stress at loss a to adjuste Relationship to student